Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 **`/Datasets/`**

-Every R script uses **relative paths**, so simply make sure the dataset files are in your working directory.
+Every R script uses **relative paths**, so simply make sure all the dataset files are in your working directory.

-The datasets include:
-- Pastoral Neolithic ancestry files
-- Mota/Ethio-HG datasets
-- Arabio–Egyptian basal proportion files
-- Ancient Egyptian & Sudanese proxies
-- Yemeni & Bedouin matrices
-- mMonte `source.txt` and `target.txt` files

 ### **3. Run the R Scripts**